Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Does this support languages other than English? =

 Not at this time.
 I will be adding internationalization in a future release.
 I would appreciate your assistance in translating it if you want it in another language.
+I may require a lot of 'hand-holding' since I am not familiar with translation template files, yet.

-However, a currency other than the US Dollar is supported.
-The settings page for Markup by Attribute allows changing the currency symbol and changing its placement.
+However, currencies other than the US Dollar are supported via the WooCommerce General Settings.

 = If I change the markup for an attribute, how will product prices change? =